-You are still welcome to visit any of our 16 Conservation Areas, which includes Laurier Woods.
-However, trails are not maintained in the winter, and facilities and amenities remain closed.
+You are still welcome to visit Laurier Woods, any of our 15 other Conservation Areas.
 As public health officials encourage people to get out and enjoy a walk during these stressful times, we remind you to respect social distancing (at least 1.5 meters between people) poop and scoop and keep your dogs on a leash.

 Thank you for your understanding.
 Click here for updates.

 (North Bay, Ontario, May 15, 2020) All but one of North Bay-Mattawa Conservation Authority’s conservation areas will be officially opened Saturday for passive use while a few amenities, such as washrooms, will remain closed.

 Read the full release >